AIML4OS/WP12/wp12_hackathon/dissemination_summary_prototype/prototype_b/README.md

 - [x] RAGSystem
 - [ ] Improve Templates
 - [ ] Improve Web GUI
-- [ ] Possible improvements to Onyxia installation
+- [ ] Improve Onyxia installation (cleaning req file and using UV)
+- [ ] Put Onyxia running on gemma3 models

 Made with (several) 🤖 , and ❤️ by Ivo Tavares